Scrum Product Backlog - the ultimate simplistic guide

 - Knowledge acquisition

 The Scrum Product Owner uses a Scrum Product Backlog during the Sprint Planning Meeting to describe the top entries to the team.
-The Scrum team then determines which items they can be completed during the upcoming sprint.
+The Scrum team then determines which items can be completed during the upcoming sprint.

 Each Scrum Product Backlog has certain properties that differentiate it from a simple to-do list:

 - an entry in the Scrum Product Backlog that always adds value for the customer